flutter/website/src/cookbook/networking/fetch-data.md

 Flutter calls the `build()` method every time it needs to change anything in the view, and this happens surprisingly often.
-Leaving the `fetch` call in your `build()` method would flood the API with unnecessary calls because `futureAlbum` would repeatedly be executed on each rebuild and so you app would also slow down.
+The `fetchAlbum()` method, if placed inside `build()`, is repeatedly called on each rebuild causing the app to slow down.

+Storing the `fetchAlbum()` result in a state variable ensures that the `Future` is executed only once and then "cached" for subsequent rebuilds.

 ## Testing